jmsvaz/warren/readme.txt

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-You need the latest stable version of Free Pascal (currently 2.6.0) and the trunk version of Lazarus to compile the source code.
+You need the latest stable version of Free Pascal (currently 3.0.4) and the latest stable version of Lazarus (currently 2.0.8) to compile the source code.
  - Freepascal can be downloaded at <http://www.freepascal.org/download.var>
- - Directions to get and install the Lazarus trunk version can be read at <http://wiki.lazarus.freepascal.org/Getting_Lazarus#Getting_Lazarus_SVN_development_version>
+ - Lazarus can be downloaded at https://www.lazarus-ide.org/index.php?page=downloads>

 This software uses the famfamfam Silk icon set, released under Creative Commons Attribution 2.5 License <http://www.famfamfam.com/lab/icons/silk/>